bioint/MetisFL/docs/metisfl/publications.md

 Publications
 =============================
 MetisFL is backed by many years of research and development at the University of Southern California, and has appeared in many research works related to federated optimization, federated training acceleration and federated neuroimaging.
-Below is a comprehensive list of associated publications:
+Below is a comprehensive list of related publications:

 | Title | Venue & Year | Targeting Problem |
 |---|---|---|